Oleh Voloshyn: State treason accusation and loss of parliamentary seat

 Voloyshyn left Ukraine 10 days before the 24 February 2022 Russian invasion of Ukraine.
 According to the Ukrainian newspaper Lb.ua Voloyshyn has Russian citizenship.

 In April 2022 it was announced that Voloyshyn had joined the parliamentary faction Platform for Life and Peace after the party he was elected in parliament for, Opposition Platform — For Life, had been banned.

 In January 2023 Voloshyn officially requested to be realised of his parliamentary mandate.

-On 10 February 2023 Voloshyn was formally accused of state treason for he allegedly "promoted the military-political leadership of the Russian Federation in subversive activities against Ukraine."
-According to the Ukrainian secret service (SBU) he had been involved in manipulating Ukraine's public opinion in the interests of Russia through speeches and interviews.
-According to the SBU Voloshyn was "hiding abroad" when the indicment was published.
+On 10 February 2023 Voloshyn was formally accused of treason for he allegedly "promoted the military-political leadership of the Russian Federation in subversive activities against Ukraine."
+According to the Security Service of Ukraine (SBU) he had been involved in manipulating Ukraine's public opinion in the interests of Russia through speeches and interviews.
+The SBU states Voloshyn was "hiding abroad" when the indictment was published.

 Voloshyn's parliamentary mandate was revoked on 24 February 2023.

 Bribery allegations

-Voloshyn has been accused of overseeing a spy network which targeted members of the European Parliament.
+Voloshyn has been accused of overseeing a spy network which attempted to recruit members of the European Parliament.
 In 2025 Nathan Gill, a former MEP for the Brexit Party, pleaded guilty to accepting bribes from Voloshyn to make pro-Russian statements on eight occasions in 2018 and 2019.
+Prosecutors claimed that Voloshyn had been acting on behalf of Viktor Medvedchuk when he bribed Gill.
 Searchlight reported at the time of Gill's connection that he and Voloshyn were connected to an NGO founded by alleged Russian spy Janusz Niedźwiecki which attempted to recruit several MEPs to advance Russia's agenda in Europe.
 Investigators in Poland described Voloshyn as "the main man" in the spy network run by Niedźwiecki.

+After Gill's conviction, WhatsApp messages between him and Voloshyn were disclosed in which Voloshyn discussed paying bribes to another MEP, variously referred to as "David" and "D".
+BBC News claimed that David Coburn was the MEP mentioned in the WhatsApps, which Coburn denied.